fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 ## Some Limitations of VS Code

-Overall, I have found VS Code to be an excellent C# development environment, but in naturally has various limitations compared to the IDEs mentioned above:
+Overall, I have found VS Code to be an excellent C# development environment, but it naturally has various limitations compared to the IDEs mentioned above:

-* **Project Types**: Naturally, VS Code won't offer you the sort of tools provided with Visual Studio for things like desktop and mobile app development.
+* **Project Types**: Visual Studio Code won't offer you the sort of tools provided with Visual Studio for things like desktop and mobile app development.
 * **EditorConfig Generation**: Visual Studio offers a very rich way to create an [.editorconfig](https://editorconfig.org/) which sets both linting and styling rules for your code.
 Some of these features are not supported in VS Code and I haven't found any way to create this file other than manually in VS Code.
 * **Linting Exclusions**: Unfortunately, adding an exclusion for a linting error is not one click away as it is in Visual Studio.
+Doing this manually is IMHO not so straightforward either, so I typically just open Visual Studio to do this at the moment.
+* **Organising Imports**: I haven't yet found a way to automatically organise imports alphabetically as I would with isort when coding Python.

 I'd be happy to be corrected if anyone is aware of a way to accomplish some of these items above.